 The numbers underscore the lack of alignment: SiriusDecisions research found that only 46 percent of companies include marketing in sales planning activities.
 That can translate into a lot of lost opportunities.
 According to SiriusDecisions, aligned organizations grow 19 percent faster and achieve 15 percent higher profitability.

-Same team, different goals
+Forecasting for marketing and sales: Same team, different goals

 Marketing and sales naturally have different goals.
 The marketing team generates leads and hands them to sales while the sales team generates revenue by moving leads through the pipeline to close.
 Marketing’s success is often measured on leads generated and sales is measured on revenue.
 So how do you bring these two teams together?